arg1998/arg1998.github.io/src/pages/blog/nextjs-on-github-pages/content.md

 - My website must not use any cookies, trackers, ads, and other forms of privacy violation tools
 - My website must not use third-party services for dynamic content like blog posts

 Now, you may think some of these requirement sound absurd! and you are right.
 But what I want to achieve is a balance among my **SKILLS**, **SIMPLICITY**, and **FREEDOM**!
-My skills in programming and web development are more than enough for me to build simple solution and have total control and freedom over it.
+My skills in programming and web development are more than enough for me to build a simple solution and have total control and freedom over it.
 A huge part of this simplicity comes from the fact that my website can be static.
 And by static, I mean no server-side computation or rendering.
-Just a bunch of HTML, CSS, Js, and asset files send to the user.
+Just a bunch of HTML, CSS, Js, and asset files sent to the user.

 There are, of course, many other smaller requirements (both functional and non-functional) that I won't go into detail.
 However, you can spot some of them in later chapters.